 Reality of Dreams in ISLAM These dreams are usually disturbing and become your nightmares.
 Shaytan tries to trouble us with these dreams; usually these dreams are scary like you will see that you got into an accident or died, your loved ones are dead or in great trouble.
 The reasons devil for doing this, is to not only terrified us but also to weaken our belief on fait and Allah.

 In these dreams we also saw ourselves committing sins that are against morality and our religious teachings, the purpose of shaytan for sending these dreams is to attract us towards sin and take us way from right path.
-These dreams are not true and just a seed of sin and fear that devil try to sow in our hearts, that’s why our prophet (PBUH) said that don’t tell these dreams to any one, as these dreams are just to make us terrified and after these dreams we usually wake up due to extreme fear and anxiety.
+These dreams are not true and just a seed of sin and fear that devil try to sow in our hearts get free youtube subscribers, that’s why our prophet (PBUH) said that don’t tell these dreams to any one, as these dreams are just to make us terrified and after these dreams we usually wake up due to extreme fear and anxiety.

 Mubashhiraat or Ru’Yaa /Dream from Allah: